-About 15 percent of people who have psoriasis will develop psoriatic arthritis.
+About 30% of people who have psoriasis will develop psoriatic arthritis.
 This condition causes painful swelling and stiffness of the joints.
 If left untreated, it can also lead to permanent joint damage.

 Pain, fatigue, and sleeplessness often occur with psoriasis.
 Psoriasis can also take a profound toll on your mental health.

-Given the physical and emotional burden of psoriasis, new treatment options are needed.
+Given psoriasis’s physical and emotional burden, new treatment options are needed.
 Cannabis is one of the treatment possibilities being explored.
 Research into the effectiveness of cannabis addresses different aspects of the disease.

 Slowing cell growth

-Many people use marijuana to control pain.
+Many people use cannabis to control pain.
 Cannabis may be more effective than opioids in controlling acute and neuropathic pain.
-It may also be useful in reducing chronic pain, according to an article in Current Rheumatology.
-An article published in the Journal of the American Medical Association also suggests that marijuana may be effective in treating pain.
+According to an article in Current Rheumatology, it may also be useful in reducing chronic pain.

 Regulating the immune system

 Although more research is needed, some studies indicate that cannabis reduces the severity of inflammation associated with some conditions, including autoimmune disorders like psoriasis.

 A lot of research has focused on forms of cannabis that are taken by mouth.
 Cannabis is also available as an oil.